Stuart Forster provides an overview of luxury and shopping in Muscat, Oman.

 Al Bustan Palace Hotel

-Within the magnificent 38 metre high marble atrium of the Al Bustan Palace Hotel Mohammed Hilal Al-Wahibi smiles and offers me locally grown dates and a cup of cardamom-spiced Arabic coffee, poured from traditional metallic pot known as a dallah, whose protruding spout reminds me of a heron’s beak.
-Mohammed is dressed in an ankle length dishdasha and a turban known as a mussah, the clothing normally worn by all Omani men in public spaces.
+Within the magnificent 38-metre high marble atrium of the Al Bustan Palace Hotel Mohammed Hilal Al-Wahibi smiles and offers me locally grown dates and a cup of cardamom-spiced Arabic coffee, poured from a traditional metallic pot known as a dallah, whose protruding spout reminds me of a heron’s beak.
+Mohammed is dressed in an ankle-length dishdasha and a turban known as a mussah, the clothing normally worn by all Omani men in public spaces.
 When pours me a second cup I realise I’ve forgotten to shake the cup from side to side; the local sign for ‘no more, thanks‘.

 I can’t help wondering whether Mohammed has ever offered a coffee to Sultan Qaboos.
 The country’s ruler reserves the entire ninth floor of the Al Bustan Palace Hotel for his own use.
 Guests are not permitted so much as a peek within his quarters.
 Given the opulence of the atrium and comforts of the 300m² Presidential Suite, which I do get to see, it must be something special.

 The hotel’s sea-facing rooms overlook a kilometre-long private beach and palm grove.
 The cost of the hotel‘s construction, in 1985, which involved flattening a small mountain, and renovation, which was completed in 2008, has never been disclosed.